C2SM-RCM/OpenACC_Training/README.md

 # README #

-This repository contains hands on material and code examples for the Swiss Climate Summer school 2017
+This repository contains hands on material (slides) and code examples for openacc training

 # Compile and run on Piz Daint (exampel with handsOn1)
 ```